dinesh4524/phishnex/README.md

 ## 🚀 Overview

-PhishShield is not just a tool; it's an interactive cyber defense simulator.
+PhishNex is not just a tool; it's an interactive cyber defense simulator.
 Built with a futuristic, cyber-lab aesthetic, its mission is to educate and empower users to effectively identify, avoid, and report phishing attempts and online scams.
-By combining AI-powered analysis with gamified learning, PhishShield transforms cybersecurity awareness from a passive chore into an engaging and empowering experience.
+By combining AI-powered analysis with gamified learning, PhishNex transforms cybersecurity awareness from a passive chore into an engaging and empowering experience.

 The interface is designed to be immersive, using a dark neon palette, glowing animations, and a cohesive design language that makes users feel like they are operators in a high-tech security operations center.

 ## ✨ Key Features

-PhishShield is divided into several core modules, each serving a unique purpose in the user's journey to becoming a "Phish Terminator."
+PhishNex is divided into several core modules, each serving a unique purpose in the user's journey to becoming a "Phish Terminator."

 ### 🤖 AI Scan Zone

-The heart of PhishShield's defensive capabilities.
+The heart of PhishNex's defensive capabilities.
 The AI Scan Zone leverages the power of the Google Gemini model to perform real-time threat analysis on user-submitted content.

 -   **Multi-Mode Analysis:** Users can switch between three distinct modes for targeted analysis:
     -   **URL Scan:** Analyzes web addresses for suspicious domains, SSL certificate issues, and deceptive structures.